rootstrap/blog/content/HTTPS is not enough - Pablo Blanco.md

 Using CSP also makes sure that we don’t have mixed content errors on your site.
 For example, if we have a HTTPS site and HTTP is embedded in the site (like a video), then we will wind up with mixed content errors in the browser console.
-A CSP could direct a website to make all URLs are always HTTPS, to avoid any mixed content errors.
+A CSP could direct a website to set all URLs as HTTPS, to avoid any mixed content errors.

 This header contains only the policy, and can be defined this way: